robinrob/rsmithio/_posts/2015-05-24-rss-feed-reader.md

 My requirements were: I wanted a quick, lightweight way to browse and open articles from RSS feeds from within the terminal.
 I wrote a <a href="https://github.com/robinrob/rss-opener.git">Ruby script</a> that presents a numbered list of articles in the specified RSS feed, and opens selected the article in your default web browser.

+The web browser to use is determined via a `BROWSER` environment variable.

+## Example usage
+Display top 10 news items from Hacker News RSS feed:

+<pre><code class="shell">./rss-opener.rb https://news.ycombinator.com/rss 10
+</code></pre>

-## Screenshot
+### Screenshot
 <img src="/img/rss-opener.png" alt="RSS Reader Usage Screenshot">

-Further details on its usage are given in the README file in the project.
+Further details on the script's usage are given in the README file in the project.